daveberning/labelfloat-css/README.md

 Change the colors to the focus, inactive, and invalid focus states!
 Just find and replace the above HEX codes with another or other color value.

 #Updates Planned
 Version 2 will come with refactored code and SASS support.
+Bower and other web packages are planning to be supported soon.

 #Change Log
+* **V1.1.1:** Bower support.
+Install away!
 * **V1.1:** Updated base label float css classes from "labelfloat-" to "lf-".
 Also added an additional style for radio buttons and checkboxes.
 * **V1:** Uploaded LabelFloat.css and LabelFloat.js

 #Support
 For support, please email: dave@daveberning.com
 Visit: http://labelfloat.daveberning.com

+# License
+Code released under the [MIT license](https://github.com/daveberning/LabelFloat.css/blob/master/LICENSE.md).